-The Indiana General Assembly appropriated funding in Fiscal Year 2022 to the Indiana Department of Education (IDOE) for STEM Program Alignment.
-A portion of these funds are to be used to distribute grants to high need schools.
-The STEM Acceleration Grant is designed to improve elementary and secondary student achievement and participation in science, technology, engineering, and mathematics (STEM) learning experiences across the state of Indiana.
-Through these targeted funds, IDOE will help grantees enhance student success by accelerating students’ exposure to and learning in the STEM disciplines.
-This grant opportunity will support districts that have an interest in accelerating, scaling, or implementing STEM curricula that are:
+The Indiana General Assembly appropriated funding in fiscal year 2023 to the Indiana Department of Education (IDOE) for STEM program alignment.
+The STEM Integration Grant is designed to improve elementary and secondary student achievement and participation in integrated science, technology, engineering, and mathematics (STEM) learning experiences across the state of Indiana.
+Grantees will use these targeted funds to provide students with integrated learning opportunities in the STEM disciplines and beyond.
+This grant opportunity will support school corporations that have an interest in accelerating, scaling, or implementing STEM curricula that are:

 - Incorporate teacher training and support.

-The Indiana PRIME (Postsecondary Ready Investigative Mathematics Experience) math transitions course was conceived in a collaborative effort with the Indiana Department of Education and the Indiana Commission for Higher Education (ICHE).
+The Indiana PRIME (Postsecondary Ready Investigative Mathematics Experience) mathematics transitions course was conceived in a collaborative effort with IDOE and the Indiana Commission for Higher Education (ICHE).
 The PRIME course utilizes the curriculum developed by the Southern Regional Education Board (SREB), which includes and reinforces the Algebra I, Geometry, Algebra II, and Statistics skills necessary for postsecondary success.
-To support professional development and technical assistance for educators teaching the PRIME course, funds appropriated through Indiana’s STEM Program Alignment Fund are allocated as PRIME Grants of up to $10,000 each and awarded in collaboration with Indiana Commission for Higher Education.
+To support professional development and technical assistance for educators teaching the PRIME course, funds appropriated through Indiana’s STEM Program Alignment Fund are allocated as PRIME Grants and awarded in collaboration with ICHE.

 Governor’s STEM Team